 Finally, a real estate rehab loan is quicker and easier to get than a loan from a traditional bank or credit union.
 Traditional lenders look at creditworthiness and debt-to-income ratios.
 Many flippers have several projects going at the same time, their income is sporadic, and they have many loans outstanding for property and materials, which makes it difficult to qualify.
 Plus, traditional lenders take far too long to grant approval when you do qualify.
 That good deal on a property you’d like to take advantage of might be gone before the speculator can get an approved traditional loan.

 Investing Through Providing Real Estate Rehab Loans

 Many people who have substantial money to invest find the interest they get from banks and credit unions to be far too small.
 Therefore, they seek another means of getting a better return.
-Lending contractors and real estate investors money to rehab a property can result in a better return.
+Lending contractors and real estate investors money to rehab property can result in a better return.
 Although some borrowers might seem a greater risk, the collateral for the real estate rehab loan is the property.

 Although in most cases, the investor is not interested in the property or in finishing the remodeling plans of the borrower, in the case of a default, the lender can take possession.
-These instances are rare, because this is how real estate developers make their livings.
-They have solid reputations with building supply companies, real estate agents, lenders and others within the community.
+These instances are rare because this is how real estate developers make their livings.
+They have solid reputations with building supply companies, real estate agents, lenders, and others within the community.
 One default could ruin their reputation and drive them out of business.

 Consider Red Door Funding

-In Houston, when you need money to purchase a property to remodel and resell or have money you would like to invest, by providing real estate rehab loans, call the professional lenders at Red Door Funding, (832) 539-1099.
+In Houston, when you need money to purchase a property to remodel and resell or have the money you would like to invest, by providing real estate rehab loans, call the professional lenders at Red Door Funding, (832) 539-1099.